Ghost of Relativity: Synopsis

 One year later May is chased by debt collectors for a loan she got for her con-artist boyfriend Wong Tai-lung.
 When the police calls her to collect her handbag that was previously in Gin's possession, she desperately uses the counterfeit cellphone that killed Gin to try to call authorities when the debt collectors trap her.
 Upon opening and recharging the counterfeit cellphone Gin's spirit comes alive.
 May unnoticeably brings home the counterfeit cellphone knowing that she had seen Gin's ghost.
 She slowly figures out that the counterfeit cellphone is somehow connected to Gin's spirit coming alive.
 May's curiosity gets the better of her and she decides to recharge the counterfeit cellphone again just to see if Gin will come out again.
 After May finds out that she is the only one that can see or hear Gin and that Gin cannot venture far away from the counterfeit cellphone, Gin uses May's responsibility for her death to have her take her to GSZ Architects Limited's office because she wants to see Michael.
 Upset by the new supposed women in Michael's life and after seeing Michael's heartfelt message to her, Gin uses May to communicate with Michael and her loved ones.

 In order to still be by Michael's side, help him through his project and keep at bay the sexy new director Lolita who is tasked with seducing Michael, Gin helps May get a job as the new office manager at GSZ.
 She coaches May to speak with confidence and provides her knowledge of the architect firm.
 Michael refuses to hire May at first but takes a chance on her when she reminds him of Gin.
 May who was only interested in the attractive salary of the position at first begins to take her work seriously when she gets to know Michael better and learns how important his current project is to him.
 Gin who finds herself able to enter May's body uses this advantage to physically connect with Michael.
-However, because of this physical contact between May and Michael the two starts to develop feelings for each other.
-But Gin's hard work to build up May's reputation at GZS is soon threatened when May's con-artist ex boyfriend Wong Tai-lung gets a job at GSZ and has ulterior motives.
+However, because of this physical contact between May and Michael the two start to develop feelings for each other.
+But Gin's hard work to build up May's reputation at GZS is soon threatened when May's con-artist ex-boyfriend Wong Tai-lung gets a job at GSZ and has ulterior motives.